phillipluong/PyTorchProjects/Intro to RNNs via Fashion-MNIST/README.md

 Updated on: 10:05/2020 11:10PM

 # Introduction
 Another important kind of Machine Learning model to explore in this series are Recurrent Neural Networks (RNNs).
-Recurrent Neural Networks build on the Fully Connected network idea and implement the idea of 'hidden layers', where there is a process running in parallel which accounts for factors which
+Recurrent Neural Networks build on the Fully Connected network idea and implement the idea of 'hidden layers', where there is a process running in parallel which accounts for factors which would typically not be included using F

 # What is the Dataset?
 The dataset being analysed is the Fashion-MNIST Dataset.
 Fashion-MNIST considers as an upgrade to MNIST to increase the difficulty of the classification problem.
 Fashion-MNIST is a collection of greyscale images of Fashion items, each labeled with one of ten classes: